 - collecting the biometric data which characterises your signature on a signing pad;

 - adding your payment accounts held with other banks to S-Net (in accordance with PSD2).
-Unless you object (see the "Right to object to certain types of processing (opt-out)" section below), the accounts imported will also be subject to the data processing generally applied to your Spuerkeess accounts, including the categorisation of your transactions;
+Unless you object, the accounts imported are also subject to the data processing generally applied to your Spuerkeess accounts, including the categorisation of your transactions (see chapter "Right to object to certain types of processing (Opt-Out)" below);

 - any other specific processing to which the data subject has consented.